Ricky-lab/Backend-demo/README.md

 # Funnect - Where Fun Meets Connection
 Hey here is developer Ricky 😃 <br><br>
 Funnect is an innovative platform that bridges the gap between fun and connection, using `Flask`.
 For the testing and reviewing convinience, I decide not to use any database (even in the lightweight one).
 Hence, I use the in-memory data structure to store the related data, which are well designed to join each other.<br> <br>
 Even this project would just blink for a while in my life but I won't think lowly of this.
 Each experience for me is so valuable.
 Hence, I am willing to assign all it deserves, including basical `login` and `signup` functions with basic UI.
-Hope you like my porject!
+Hope you like my porject!<br>

+## Follow up?
+Ofc, I already have some ideas on our follow-up questions and I do some thinking on these.
+Here are my ideas and notes: [Follow-Up](follow_up.md)

 ## Setup and Running 🧰